Scott Evans, MD.

 Yongxing Wang, PhD.

-I am a Research Scientist in the Evans lab.
+I am an Instructor in the Evans lab.
 I received my Ph.D. in Genes & Development in 2009 from the UT GSBS.
 My training is specialized in mouse genetics.
 My research goal is to explore Pam2/ODN-stimulated defense mechanisms by the means of genetic and genomic analysis.
 Currently I am investigating how innate immuno-sensing by lung epithelium initiates protection via production of reactive oxygen species and by the activation of the RIG-1/MAVS pathway.

 Jezreel Pantaleon Garcia, MD.